 UGA Extension Military Outreach is always in need of dedicated, passionate volunteers for a number of activities and functions that support Georgia’s military youth.
 Volunteering can be a very rewarding experience.
 Whether it’s facilitating a fun leadership activity, assisting in the setup of an event, or teaching a workshop for military youth, there is a job for you!
 For a deployed soldier, there is no better feeling than to know that your kids are being cared for back at home while you are thousands of miles away.

-Volunteers at youth activities could find themselves assisting with registration, setting up snacks, refreshing craft supplies, or even leading an activity about a topic of their interest at a youth event.
+Volunteers at youth activities could assist with registration, setting up snacks, refreshing craft supplies, or even leading an activity about a topic of interest at a youth event.
 Volunteers can serve throughout the year in Georgia 4-H. The 4-H Military Liasion can assist you in connecting with a local 4-H program.
 A general call for volunteers will be sent out when there is a need for any youth event.

 A highlight for many volunteers is volunteering at a GA 4-H military camp.
 Military camps are often referred to as a retreat (3-day) or summit (4 days or more).
 Summits and retreats are for military-dependent youth to come together for respite, learning, and fun with other military youth.
 Ages and service branches are dependent on grants and contracts.